cran-task-views/OfficialStatistics/OfficialStatistics.md

     estimation in dual frame surveys.
 When two probability samples (one from each frame) are drawn.
 Information collected is suitably combined to get estimators of the parameter of interest.
-- `r pkg("surveysd")` provides calibration by iterative proportinal fitting, a calibrated bootstrap optimized for complex surveys and error estimation based on it.
+- `r pkg("surveysd", priority = "core")` provides calibration by iterative proportinal fitting, a calibrated bootstrap optimized for complex surveys and error estimation based on it.
 - `r pkg("inca")` performs calibration weighting with integer weights.